iptv-org/epg/CONTRIBUTING.md

 - `sites:init`: creates a new site config from the template.
 - `sites:update`: updates the list of sites and their status in [SITES.md](SITES.md).
 - `guides:update`: updates the list of guides and their status in [GUIDES.md](GUIDES.md).
+- `guides:export`: exports a list of all guides in JSON format for the [iptv-org/api](https://github.com/iptv-org/api) repository.
+- `workers:load`: loads a list of all workers and their configurations.
 - `grab`: downloads a program from a specified source.
 - `serve`: starts the [web server](https://github.com/vercel/serve).
 - `lint`: сhecks the scripts for syntax errors.